OAC is an international and interdenominational mission which has been taking the good news of Jesus Christ to those outside the church since 1892.

 - The 1980s

-saw definitive expansion beyond the traditional protestant homelands and the following decade saw the establishment of branches in the former Communist Block and in Latin America and India.
+saw definitive expansion beyond the traditional protestant homelands, especially in Europe and the following decade saw the establishment of branches in the former Communist Block and in Latin America and Asia.

 The current state of OAC can be seen on this web site.
 Methodology has certainly developed, with evangelists continuing to use older methods and open air meetings as a basis, but also using films, computer aided presentations and even the internet to reach out across the globe.